Adoption in ancient Rome: The adoptee

-The freedman adoptee
+Freedmen adoptees

 Most often adoption would have been a lateral move or a modest boost to the adoptee's standing and wealth, but a freedman could also be adopted.
 A slave might even be simultaneously manumitted and adopted by his former master, who became both his patron (patronus) and his "father".
 The adoption of a freedman placed his property under the control of his new paterfamilias; it no longer belonged to him, but it would return to him along with the rest of his inheritance.
 The choice of a freedman for adoption may have been motivated most often by gaining access to his resources rather than securing lineage.

 In the early Republic, a freedman through adoption gained the same status as the freeborn citizen who freed him.
 By the time of Tiberius, the adopted freedman was regarded as an unemancipated son in matters of family law but held only the rights of freedpersons otherwise.
 Legislation that more closely regulated the varied statuses of liberti left the adoptee as a freedman who could not, for example, marry into the senatorial order even if he was adopted by a senator.